Nelnet, Your Student Loan Servicer

 New to Nelnet

 Nelnet works with the Department of Education (Department) to help you achieve your educational goals.
-We provide customer service on your federal student loans, so we answer your questions, offer solutions if you're having trouble paying, and process
+We provide customer service on your federal student loans, so we answer your questions, offer solutions if you're having trouble paying, and process your payments.

 You'll typically go through three stages during your loan's life cycle—in school, in grace, and in repayment—and will receive a variety of communication from us depending on the stage your loan is currently in.